A linear program for testing nonclassicality and an open-source implementation: Derivation of the linear program

-}. \eeq This is just the required removal of ontic states (as dictated by the inclusion map) rescaling of $\aee'$ by the appropriate real values (as dictated by $\tilde{u}^{-1}$).
+With these, we define the map $\aee$ (which describes the embedding of the effects) as \beq \InputIfFileExists{Diagrams/kappa.tikz}{}{ }\quad := \quad \InputIfFileExists{Diagrams/simplexEmbeddingDef1.tikz}{}{ }. \eeq This is just the required removal of ontic states (as dictated by the inclusion map) rescaling of $\aee'$ by the appropriate real values (as dictated by $\tilde{u}^{-1}$).
 These values are chosen to ensure that Eq.~\eqref{eq:CausalProof} is satisfied (as one can easily verify, as a direct consequence of Eq.~\eqref{eq:pseudoinverse}) and to ensure that it maps effects to entrywise-positive covectors.
+This is an explicit description of the rescaling matrix $R$ discussed in the main text.